gdi-de/apworkshop2026_ldtutorial/README.md

 > [!IMPORTANT]
 > Important aspects when publishing a linked open data vocabulary:
 > - Choosing a non-common prefix for the vocabulary.
 Check existing prefixes, e.g., on [prefix.cc](http://prefix.cc) and mark this prefix with a description in the [VANN vocabulary for annotating vocabulary descriptions](https://vocab.org/vann/)
+> - Choose a vocabulary name that represents its contents
+> - Choose an acronym for your vocabulary that is easy to remember

 We then use the software [pyLODE](https://github.com/rdflib/pyLODE) to render the generated vocabulary on an HTML page and to make it dereferencable for human users.

-In both datasets, we have defined a vocabulary namespace of [https://github.com/gdi-de/apworkshop2026_ldtutorial/ont#](https://gdi-de.github.io/apworkshop2026_ldtutorial/ont#)
+In both datasets, we have defined a vocabulary namespace of [https://github.com/gdi-de/apworkshop2026_ldtutorial/ont#](https://gdi-de.github.io/apworkshop2026_ldtutorial/ont#) und which the vocabulary definition is deployed.

 ## Publishing Linked Open Data